 What are the Different Parts of the Violin Bow?

 The bow has different parts.
-As a beginner in playing the violin, you should know the following parts of the violin bow:
+As a beginner playing the violin, you should know these parts of the violin bow:

 1) The Stick